 My thoughts for our food production this year:

 For starters, one change is going to be that I plant a SMALLER garden than we usually do.
 I have two reasons for making it smaller:

-- We have a lot more Garlic planted (8000 harvested last year, versus over 23,000 to be harvested this year!).
+- We have a lot more Garlic planted.
 This means I am going to have less time to spend on our own food garden.